WHAT WAS GREEK LOVE?

 Greek love was love between a boy, typically adolescent, and an older adolescent or man.
-It is called Greek because it was most famously practised in ancient Greece, where it was called paiderastia, formed from pais, a boy, and erasteia, sexually-inspired love.
-Though erotic longing implicitly inspired a Greek love affair, it could remain chaste.
+It is called Greek because it was most famously practised in ancient Greece, where it was called paiderastia, formed from pais, a boy, and erastes, a lover.
+Though eros, erotic longing, implicitly inspired a Greek love affair, it could remain chaste.

 Greek love was not a orientation.
 A man who prefers boys sexually is a pederast or boy-lover, but, surprisingly, most men in history involved in Greek love affairs were attracted to women just as much.
 It can be proved, for example, that in Renaissance Florence at least two thirds of all males were incriminated in sodomy, which there meant consummated Greek love.
 This is known from the records of the Office of the Night set up to investigate it.
 Down to the seventeenth century, there and in other Christian countries it was simply taken for granted that men in general were attracted to boys as well as women, even if they never acted on their attraction because of the Christian prohibition of sodomy.

 In many non-Christian cultures, Greek love was not merely openly practised by most, but actively encouraged by society because of its benefits to boys when ethically conducted.
 Like any other kind of sexual relationship, a Greek love one could of course be conducted either nobly or shamefully.
 We aim to present as much as possible of its whole history here, showing both the cruelties it incited in the base and the generous giving of the self it inspired in the decent.
 Most remarkably though, will be seen the astonishing cultural florescence that ensued when this form of love was ubiquitous and idealistically espoused.